databio/pepatac/README.md

 ## TSS enrichments

 In order to calculate TSS enrichments, you will need a TSS annotation file in your reference genome directory.
-Here's code to generate that:
+Here's code to generate that.

+From refGene:

 ```
 # Provide genome string and gene file